This content has been machine translated dynamically.

 Health check upload schedule

 When the pool is enrolled to Health Check, the Health Check Service periodically connects to the pool and checks whether an upload is due.
-You must provide XenServer credentials the Health Check Service can use to establish a connection to the pool.
-You can use existing credentials or specify new credentials in the XenServer Credentials section.
+Provide Citrix Hypervisor credentials that the Health Check Service can use to establish a connection to the pool.
+You can use existing credentials or specify new credentials in the Citrix Hypervisor Credentials section.

 Click Test Credentials to verify the credentials.

 To successfully upload the server status report and to retrieve a CIS analysis report, authenticate your uploads with CIS by providing your Citrix credentials.
 If you do not have a Citrix account, visit www.citrix.com to create an account.
 Your Citrix credentials are used to get an authentication token.
 The token is stored on the pool master.
 Citrix credentials are not stored by Citrix Hypervisor or XenCenter.
 You can use the same credentials to authenticate multiple pools.
 If you have previously authenticated with CIS, click the Use existing authentication button.
 Click OK to confirm the settings.

 Reauthenticating with CIS might solve the issues of repeated failures to upload and failures to retrieve the Health Check analysis reports.
 To do this action, perform the following steps.

 - From the Tools menu, click Health Check, and then click Edit Health Check settings.

 - In the Authentication with Citrix Insight Services section, select Authenticate using Citrix credentials and provide your Citrix credentials.